clue/reactphp-ami/README.md

 });
 ```

-> Advanced: Using the `Api` is not strictly necessary, but is the recommended way to execute common actions.
+> Advanced: Using the `ActionSender` is not strictly necessary, but is the recommended way to execute common actions.
 >
 > If you happen to need a new or otherwise unsupported action, or additional arguments,
 > you can also do so manually.
 See the advanced [`Client`](#client) usage above for details.
-> A PR that updates the `Api` is very much appreciated :)
+> A PR that updates the `ActionSender` is very much appreciated :)

 ### Message